Using GitHub Pages to Build, Deploy, and Host Next.js

 GitHub pages only supports static sites, so we'll use next export (docs). next export must be preceded by next build.

 Remember, not all Next.js features are supported in static builds.
-For more information see the docs.

 next build && next export will export a static copy of the site to the top-level directory out.
 Later, in the deploy step, we'll duplicate out as the root directory in the branch gh-pages.
 But there's a catch: next export puts CSS and JS in out/_next, and by default GitHub Pages ignores underscore-prefixed directories.
 The fix is to add a .nojekyll file as a sibling of the _next directory (GitHub Pages ignores underscore-prefixed directories by default because for historical reasons GitHub Pages gives special low-friction status to Jekyll and Jekyll ignores underscore-prefixed directories).
 Happily, creating that file programmatically takes no more than adding a touch command to the workflow.